mnot/I-D/h2-cache-digest/draft.md

     9. If `V` is the second-to-last member of `hash-values`, stop iterating through `hash-values` and continue to the next step.
 9. If the length of `digest` is not a multiple of 8, pad it with 1s until it is.

+## The Extension Attribute

+A server SHOULD ignore extension attributes.

 # IANA Considerations

 This draft currently has no requirements for IANA.
-If the CACHE_DIGEST frame is standardised, it will need to be assigned a frame type.
+If the Cache-Digest header is standardised, it will need to be registered to the "Message Headers" registry.

 # Security Considerations

 The contents of a User Agent's cache can be used to re-identify or "fingerprint" the user over time, even when other identifiers (e.g., Cookies {{RFC6265}}) are cleared.

-CACHE_DIGEST allows such cache-based fingerprinting to become passive, since it allows the server to discover the state of the client's cache without any visible change in server behaviour.
+Cache-Digest header allows such cache-based fingerprinting to become passive, since it allows the server to discover the state of the client's cache without any visible change in server behaviour.

 As a result, clients MUST mitigate for this threat when the user attempts to remove identifiers